Elmifarah1/spotify-streaming-analysis/README.md

 ## ⚙ Methodology Justification

-- Kaggle dataset is reliable and balanced
+- Kaggle dataset is reliable and structured
 - ETL ensures cleanliness for valid statistics
-- EDA and tests validate relationships visually + numerically
+- EDA and tests validate relationships visually and numerically
-- Reproducible and transparent workflow
+- Workflow is reproducible and transparent

 ---